Guidelines for Applicants

 - submission of a report from the Project Leader upon completion of the project.
 Interim reports may also be required at dates specified by PCOM;

 - making project deliverables, or part of it, available to PCOM for publication and/or use by Branches, Sections, Expert Groups, the Training Programme, and ICA members (3), once cleared by PCOM members in any language suitable with the ICA objectives.
-All intellectual ownership being recognized by the users in concordance with the ICA copyright policy (4); and
+All intellectual ownership being recognized by the users in concordance with the ICA copyright policy (4).
+By default, resources in which the ICA owns the copyright are subject to Creative Commons License Attribution-Noncommercial (CC BY-NC) unless an exception applies; and

 - translation of project deliverables into either French or English as part of the project, where neither is the language of the original.
 Other language versions are also welcome.